amoh-godwin/Articulae/mds/educative/basics_ui/id.md

 ### Using the children

-children is plurar.
+children is plural.
 It is always a list, so if the is only one child.
 You call it using the first index.

 ```qml
 import QtQuick